• Skip to primary navigation

 revani cake mixture is poured in a baking dish

-Bake the cake in preheated oven for 25 to 30 minutes, until a toothpick inserted in the center of the cake comes out clean.
+Bake the cake in a preheated oven for 25 to 30 minutes, until a toothpick inserted in the center of the cake comes out clean.

 revani cake is baked for 25 minutes